Theme for this year's Eco-Arts Week: Thinking in Cycles

 Today Nick has a non-profit called PK Organics, where he teaches and trains youth and adults on urban/rural agriculture.
 Herb and Flower cultivation, art creation with natural resources.
 Self-Sustaining Practices like foraging, bush-craft, and survival skills.
 As well as marketing and distribution of aftermarket products like Jams and Sauces.

-• Date/ Time: Tue.
-6-9pm, April 23
+• Tue.
+6-9pm, April 23, at DRAW Studi

 Workshop: